-- In recent times, I’ve started including sesame oil in cooking sautéed spinach and pan fried salmon.
+- In recent times, I’ve started including sesame oil in cooking sautéed spinach and pan-fried salmon.
 I plan to try it in cauliflower fried rice for the first time tonight and will write about it in a few days.

-Caution: If you’re allergic to seeds and nuts, avoid sesame oil.
+Caution: If you’re allergic to seeds and nuts, avoid sesame seed oil.
 There are some alternative cooking oils HERE.

-If you enjoyed this post, you’ll be interested in The Ultimate Hair Growth Guide, a comprehensive tool for recovering from hair loss, regrowing bald spots and filling in thin areas of your scalp.
+If you enjoyed this post, you’ll be interested in The Ultimate Hair Growth Guide, a comprehensive tool for recovering from hair loss, regrowing bald spots, and filling in thin areas of your scalp.